Our Mission

-Her Raving Mind
+Her Raving Mind: ALONE

 EL is not well.
 Her weekly therapy sessions reveal more than she expected.
 As she shares her story, secrets and dark memories surface through a muddle of cathartic flashbacks and visceral 'rave clubbing deliriums' played out in her mind.
 In these frantic moments, all EL can do is dance.